‘The Young And The Restless’ Star Daniel Goddard Asks Fans To Share Favorite Neil and Kristoff Memories

 This week on #theyoungandtherestless we say goodbye to the beloved character of Neil Winters.
 It’s been almost 3 months since #KristoffStJohn passed and like so many of you… I still can’t believe it… I just can’t. ????
 Let me know in the comments below your favorite Neil Winters storyline, or… if you ever met Kristoff… and let’s support each other through this ever so hard time. ????#GoneButNeverForgotten #SayHisName #yr

-As for storylines, a consensus was when Neil and Dru (Victoria Rowell) were together throughout the years.
+As for storylines, many fans focused on how Neil and Dru (Victoria Rowell) were together throughout the years.
 Many fans loved when Dru first brought Devon (Bryton James) into their lives.
-They also appreciated the story arcs when Neil dealt with alcoholism and staying sober.
+They also appreciated the story arcs that centered on Neil as he dealt with alcoholism and staying sober.

-“I’m having such a hard time coping with the fact that he will never be seen on Y&R again… I’m still truly devastated about his death as most of us are, he is so missed.
-I loved the Dru/Neil scenes, loved when he worked for Victor Newman [Eric Braeden] and their friendship, when he played being blind, he did that thang lol.
-When he played as an alcoholic that was awesome, scenes when he found out about Devon and Hilary [Mishael Morgan] affair, the way he always tried to keep his family together on Y&R was one of my favorites.”

-The Inquisitr reported that Genoa City will say goodbye to Neil Winters in a storyline that runs through Friday, and then on Monday St. John’s co-stars both past and present will share memories of him throughout the years in an unscripted episode to honor the actor’s legacy to TV.
+The Inquisitr reported that Genoa City will say goodbye to Neil Winters in a storyline that runs through Friday.
+On Monday, St. John’s co-stars — from both the past and present — will share memories of him throughout the years, in an unscripted episode to honor the actor’s legacy to TV.

 Goddard wants to remember his friend and co-star alongside fans.
-He’s finding it difficult to believe that St. John is gone even though it’s been nearly three months since he passed.
+He’s finding it difficult to believe that St. John is gone, even though it’s been nearly three months since he passed.